WilliamVenner/RimWorld-FuckFriendlyFire/README.md

 _(This mod has no requirements)_

 Don't you just hate it when a colonist shoots another accidentally?
-This mod stops bullets from hitting:
+This mod stops bullets from accidentally hitting:

 * Your colonists
 * Your animals
+* Friendly factions

 It doesn't stop bullets from hitting:

 * Enemies
-* Friendly factions
 * Anything you specifically target